Yedomon/GBioS_Training_Genomics_Plant_Breeding_2024/README.md

 The slides for this session are available [here](https://github.com/Yedomon/training/blob/main/Section02/002.pptx)

-## Section 3: RNA-Seq Data Acquisition and Analysis using [DIANE](https://diane.bpmp.inrae.fr/)
+## Section 3: RNA-Seq Data Acquisition and mapping to count DEG analysis in R

 - > Objective 1: How to use a public database to retrieve RNA-Seq data

 - > Objective 1: RNA-Seq data analysis in command line fashion (From data QC to abundance estimation)

-- > Objective 3: DEG analysis using DIANE R Package
+- > Objective 3: DEG analysis using [DESeq2 package](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)

-The slides are available [here](https://github.com/Yedomon/training/blob/main/Section03/003.pdf)
+The slides are available [here](https://github.com/Yedomon/training/blob/main/Section03/003.pdf) The R script along with the accompanied data are availabke [here](https://github.com/Yedomon/GBioS_Training_Genomics_Plant_Breeding_2024/tree/main/Section03/deg_work)

 ## Section 4: NCBI database usage for homologous sequence detection and phylogenetic tree construction.